LibCrowds/docs/docs/FAQ.md

 # FAQ

-??? question "How do I request admin or editor rights?"
+??? question "How do I request administrator rights?"

-    To request admin or editor rights please send us an email by clicking the email link in the footer of any page.
+    To request administrator rights please get in touch by clicking the email icon in the footer of this page.

 ??? question "How can I cite LibCrowds?"